“List, list, O list!”

 How did Banquo’s ghost score a higher Spookiness Rating than King Hamlet?
 There’s a great line in Henry IV, Part 1 that explains.
 King Henry tells his son that before he was king, “By being seldom seen, I could not stir / But like a comet I was wondered at, / That men would tell their children ‘This is he.'”
 King Hamlet’s ghost appears to at least four people over the course of four scenes and delivers multiple monologues about his death.
 He’s overexposed; we get to know him too well.

 Banquo accomplishes all of his gory lock-shaking in one scene with no lines, appearing, disappearing, and reappearing right where you were about to sit like an avenging Whoopie cushion.
-It’s that kind of performance that secures you the title of Shakespeare’s spookiest ghost.
+It’s that kind of performance that makes you Shakespeare’s spookiest ghost.

 Spookiness Rating: 10/10